standard-for-public-code/standard-for-public-code/criteria/make-contributing-easy.md

 ## How to test

 * Confirm that there is a public issue tracker.
-* Confirm that there are instructions for privately reporting security issues.
 * Confirm that the codebase contains links to the public issue tracker and submitted codebase changes.
 * Confirm that it is possible to participate in a discussion with other users and developers about the software using channels described in the codebase.
+* Confirm that there is a closed channel for reporting security issues.
+* Confirm that there are instructions for privately reporting security issues.

 ## Policy makers: what you need to do